Updated: June 2022

 Organic cotton balls used to be the go-to option, but there are many more choices for cotton wicks these days.
 Japanese organic cotton is now the most widely-recommended.
 You can buy it in square sheets, and it comes as standard on many clearomizer coils.
 It gives you a very clean flavour from your juice, and has fantastic wicking capabilities too.

 This isn’t for everyone, though.
 Other choices like cellucotton and “Cotton Bacon” have staunch supporters too.
 Additionally, ceramic wicks are making a comeback.
 As well as being resistant to heat (so they tend to last longer), they also produce great flavour that some vapers swear by.
-(ED: Do note that there are some concerns about the safety of ceramic coils.)

 Explore the options, but generally speaking, any high-quality cotton or a modern ceramic wick will give you superior flavour.

 As well as the wicking material, the other part of your atomizer that’s closely involved in the vaping process is your wire.
 Thankfully for flavour-chasing vapers, Kanthal is still the most widely-used coil material and it gives a clean, natural flavour from your juice.

 The biggest change in recent years is the introduction of temperature control.
 This has brought new coil types with it, notably nickel (Ni200), stainless steel and titanium.
 Nickel performs as well as Kanthal in terms of flavour, but stainless steel and titanium can add a slightly metallic component to the taste.

 The difference with other materials won’t be too severe, but if you notice your juice not quite shining as much when you switch to a temperature control device, your coil material could be to blame.